 You can also freeze the entire cake using the same method.
 Either way, consume within four to six months to ensure flavors and textures.

 - Non-Slip Mixing Bowls - Having bowls that stay put helps your sanity when baking!

 - A whisk to blend your gluten free dry ingredients.

-- This simple oil mister to spray your cake pans so the cake doesn't stick.
+- This simple oil mister sprays your cake pans, so the cake doesn't stick.